-- 6.11.5.2.
+- 6.11.5.1.
+Improve overall engagement in the maternity population and help women keep appointments and educate them about needed health screenings throughout pregnancy; - 6.11.5.2.
 Increase the appropriate identification and triage of high-risk pregnancies to evidence-based actions, including connection to maternity case managers or other public health resources; and - 6.11.5.3.
-Improve health decisions across the pregnant population based on available State-based and MCO-based programs and services.
+Improve health decisions across the pregnant population based on available Statebased and MCO-based programs and services.